Oscar Niemeyer: Early life and education

 Niemeyer was born in the city of Rio de Janeiro on 15 December 1907.
-His great-great-grandfather was a Portuguese immigrant who, in turn, was the son of a German soldier who had settled in Portugal.
 Niemeyer spoke about it: "my name ought to have been Oscar Ribeiro de Almeida de Niemeyer Soares, or simply Oscar de Almeida Soares, but the foreign surname prevailed and I am known simply as Oscar Niemeyer".
 He spent his youth as a typical young Carioca of the time: bohemian and relatively unconcerned with his future.
 In 1928, at age 21, Niemeyer left school (Santo Antonio Maria Zaccaria priory school) and married Annita Baldo, daughter of Italian immigrants from Padua.
 He pursued his passion at the National School of Fine Arts in Rio de Janeiro and graduated with a BA in architecture in 1934.

 Early career

 After graduating, Niemeyer worked in his father's typography house.
 Even though he was not financially stable, he insisted on working in the architecture studio of Lúcio Costa, Gregori Warchavchik and Carlos Leão, even though they could not pay him.
 Niemeyer joined them as a draftsman, an art that he mastered (Corbusier himself would later compliment Niemeyer's 'beautiful perspectives').
 The contact with Costa would be important to Niemeyer's maturation.
 After an initial flirtation with the Neocolonial movement, Costa believed that the advances of the International Style in Europe were the way forward for architecture.
 His writings on the insights that could unite Brazil's traditional colonial architecture (such as that in Olinda) with modernist principles would be the basis of the architecture that he and his contemporaries, such as Affonso Eduardo Reidy, would later realize.

 In 1936, at the age of 29, Lúcio Costa was appointed by Education Minister Gustavo Capanema to design the new headquarters of the Ministry of Education and Health in Rio de Janeiro.
 Costa himself, although open to change, was unsure of how to proceed.
 He assembled a group of young architects (Carlos Leão, Affonso Eduardo Reidy, Jorge Moreira and Ernani Vasconcellos) to design the building.
 He also insisted that Le Corbusier himself should be invited as a consultant.
 Though Niemeyer was not initially part of the team, Costa agreed to accept him after Niemeyer insisted.
 During the period of Le Corbusier's stay in Rio, he was appointed to help the master with his drafts, which allowed him a close contact with the Swiss.
 After his departure, Niemeyer's significant changes to Corbusier's scheme impressed Costa, who allowed him to progressively take charge of the project, of which he assumed leadership in 1939.